lightly-ai/lightly/docs/source/docker/integration/docker_api_worker.rst

 Add new samples to your dataset
 -------------------------------
 You probably get new raw data from time to time and want to add any new samples in it to your LightlyDataset.
-This can also be done with the Lightly Docker:

-TODO: Define the workflow of doing this.
+The Lightly Platform remembers which raw data in your S3 bucket has already been processed and will ignore it in future docker runs.
+This is way you can run the docker with the same command again.
+It will find you new raw data in the S3 bucket, download and subsample it and then add it to your existing dataset.

+If you want to start from scratch again and process all data in you S3 bucket instead, then set `datasource.process_all=True` in your docker run command.